DataBiosphere/terra-scientific-pipelines-service/teaspoons-cli/README.md

 ## Using the CLI
+For now, the CLI requires poetry to be installed to run.
+See the [Development](#development) section for instructions on how to install poetry.

 To run the CLI, navigate to the `teaspoons-cli/teaspoons/` directory and run the following command:
 ```bash
 ./teaspoons COMMAND [ARGS]